pivotal/docs-tap/application-accelerator/about-application-accelerator.hbs.md

 ## <a id="architecture"></a>Architecture

-The following diagram illustrates the Application Accelerator architecture.
+The following diagram of Accelerator components illustrates the Application Accelerator architecture.

 ![Accelerator repos interacting with Kubernetes cluster containing Controllers, Template Engine, and API server.
 APIs, CLI tools, web UI, and IDE also shown.](images/architecture-v1-3-0.png)